Maxwell-Rosen/PyAS15/README.md

 ## Description

 The goal of this project is to explain some lower order calculations based on the IAS15 algorithm from [Rein and Spiegel 2015](https://arxiv.org/abs/1409.4779) and implemented in the [REBOUND code](https://rebound.readthedocs.io/en/latest/integrators/).
 The aim is for readability and understanding to explain this algorithm.
+These predictor corrector schemes are based on work from Everheart (1985) and implemented here for simple systems.
+One objective of the examples included in this package is to trace contours of functions in 2D.
+Interestingly, they form a Hamiltonian structure, so this also applies to tracing the phase space contours of Hamiltonian systems.
 The complexity is as follows:

 The tests call functions from these files.
 - ias15FirstOrder1D.py - equations of the form dy/dx = f(y)